-CAUTIONARY STATEMENT REGARDING FORWARD-LOOKING STATEMENTS
+FORWARD-LOOKING STATEMENTS

-This prospectus contains forward-looking statements.
+This prospectus and any prospectus supplement contain forward-looking statements.
 These forward-looking statements relate to expectations for future financial performance, business strategies or expectations for our business.
 In addition, any statements that refer to projections, forecasts or other characterizations of future events or circumstances, including any underlying assumptions, are forward-looking statements.
 Forward-looking statements are typically identified by words such as "plan," "believe," "expect," "anticipate," "intend," "outlook," "estimate," "forecast," "project," "continue," "could," "may," "might," "possible," "potential," "predict," "should," "would" and other similar words and expressions, but the absence of these words does not mean that a statement is not forward-looking.

-These forward-looking statements are based on information available as of the date of this prospectus and our managements' current expectations, forecasts and assumptions, and involve a number of judgments, known and unknown risks and uncertainties and other factors, many of which are outside of our control.
+These forward-looking statements are based on information available as of the date of this prospectus and our managements' current expectations, forecasts and assumptions, and involve a number of judgments, known and unknown risks and uncertainties and other factors, many of which are outside the control of our control and our respective directors, officers and affiliates.
 Accordingly, forward-looking statements should not be relied upon as representing our views as of any subsequent date.
 We do not undertake any obligation to update, add or to otherwise correct any forward-looking statements contained herein to reflect events or circumstances after the date they were made, whether as a result of new information, future events, inaccuracies that become apparent after the date hereof or otherwise, except as may be required under applicable securities laws.

 You are cautioned not to place undue reliance on these forward-looking statements, which speak only as of the date of this prospectus.
 As a result of a number of known and unknown risks and uncertainties, actual results or performance may be materially different from those expressed or implied by these forward-looking statements.
-These risks and uncertainties include, but are not limited to, those factors described in this prospectus under "Risk Factors" and the following:
+These risks and uncertainties include, but are not limited to, those factors described in "Risk Factors," those discussed and identified in our public filings made with the SEC and the following:

-- a delay or failure to realize the expected benefits from the Business Combination; - the price of crypto assets and volume of transactions on Coincheck's platform; - the development, utility and usage of crypto assets; - changes in economic conditions and consumer sentiment in Japan; - cyberattacks and security breaches on the Coincheck platform; - · demand for any particular crypto asset; - adverse changes to any laws or regulations in the United States, Japan or the Netherlands or Coincheck's failure to comply with any laws or regulations; - administrative sanctions, including fines, or legal claims if we are found to have offered services in violations of the laws of jurisdictions other than Japan or to have violated international sanctions regimes; - Coincheck's ability to compete in a highly competitive industry; - · Coincheck's ability to introduce new products and services; - any interruptions in services provided by third-party service providers; - the status of any particular crypto asset as a "security" in any relevant jurisdiction; - legal, regulatory, and other risks in connection with our operation of Coincheck NFT Marketplace that could adversely affect our business, operating results, and financial condition; - our obligations to comply with the laws, rules, regulations, and policies of a variety of jurisdictions if we expand our international activities: - the inability to maintain the listing of our Ordinary Shares on Nasdaq;

-- the ability to grow and manage growth profitably; and - other risks and uncertainties indicated in this prospectus, including those set forth under the section entitled "Risk Factors."
+- the price of crypto assets and volume of transactions on Coincheck's platform; - the development, utility and usage of crypto assets; - changes in economic conditions and consumer sentiment in Japan; - cyberattacks and security breaches on the Coincheck platform; - demand for any particular crypto asset; - adverse changes to or Coincheck's failure to comply with any laws or regulations; - Coincheck's ability to compete in a highly competitive industry; - Coincheck's ability to introduce new products and services; - crypto assets' status as a "security"; - the inability to maintain the listing of our Ordinary Shares on Nasdaq; - the ability to grow and manage growth profitably; and - other risks and uncertainties indicated in this prospectus, including those set forth under the section entitled "Risk Factors."